July has already seen 11 mass shootings. The emotional scars won't heal easily

 Studies show that people closest to gun violence, who witness it, or are injured, or who lose a loved one or an acquaintance, or even who have a loved one who was present at an incident, are at highest risk of mental health impacts, she adds.

-A recent poll by the Kaiser Family Foundation found that a significant number of Americans have had a direct experience of gun violence.
+A recent poll by KFF (formerly the Kaiser Family Foundation) found that a significant number of Americans have had a direct experience of gun violence.
 Nearly 1 in 5 adult respondents to the poll said they've lost a family member to gun violence, and a similar number said they have witnessed someone being shot.
 Those numbers are even higher in communities of color.

 But recent research also shows that "members of the community are also impacted even if they didn't know someone," Gurwitch says.